openbases/docs/src/bases.md

 an experiment, and your goal is submission, coinciding with a set of steps that get you from the start of your work to a tested, version controlled, reproducible submission, that's the job of the open bases.
-An open base can also be as simple as sharing a rendered paper pdf in a Github repository programmatically.
+An open base can also be as simple as [sharing a rendered paper pdf](https://www.github.com/openbases/builder-pdf) in a Github repository programmatically, to
+[creating an API](https://openbases.github.io/openbases-icons/preview) for a set of images.
+It's just a Github repository template that you can fork and customize for your need.

 !!! info "How do I know what base to use?"
     The easiest thing to do is read the description of the base type, and then